 Conditions like oppositional defiant disorder and conduct disorder often occur with ADHD

-Attention-deficit/hyperactivity disorder (ADHD) occurs in about 3% to 5% of children and teenagers, and many researchers now believe that ADHD occurs in combination with other psychiatric conditions in a majority of affected youth.
+Attention-deficit/hyperactivity disorder (ADHD) occurs in about 3 to 5 percent of children and teenagers, and many researchers now believe that ADHD occurs in combination with other psychiatric conditions in a majority of affected youth.

-A 2011 study of over 5,000 children and teenagers with ADHD aged six to 17 years revealed that about two-thirds of them had at least one comorbid (co-occurring) condition, and 18% of them had three or more comorbid conditions.
+A 2011 study of over 5,000 children and teenagers with ADHD aged six to 17 years revealed that about two-thirds of them had at least one comorbid (co-occurring) condition, and 18 percent of them had three or more comorbid conditions.

 Some of the other conditions that children and teens with ADHD often have include depression, oppositional defiant disorder, conduct disorder, bipolar disorder, anxiety and substance abuse disorder.
 Teenagers with more severe symptoms of ADHD are likely to develop comorbid conditions.

 Researchers aren't certain what causes ADHD or the conditions that are often associated with it.
 Some experts believe that a combination of genetic factors and brain irregularities may contribute to the connection.

 ADHD and Comorbid Conditions: One Thing Follows Another